 Whether you already have experience working in fire and emergency services or you’re exploring all the possibilities of a healthcare career, start with a fire and emergency services technology degree.
 Offering hands-on training in patient care, UAA’s Associate of Applied Science in fire and emergency services technology is a gateway to many healthcare professions, such as nursing and other allied health careers.

 The majority of coursework for UAA’s fire and emergency services technology associate degree is available online.
 Online classes provide flexible options to help you earn your degree on your time.

 Stay on track to earn your associate degree by taking advantage of academic advising.
 Program and faculty advisors review your academic progress and help you choose and schedule courses.

-What can you do with a fire and emergency services technology degree from UAA?Advanced programs in fire and emergency services
+What can you do with a fire and emergency services technology degree from UAA?Fire and emergency services technology careers

 - Emergency management directors